enigmalea/mod-handbook/Templates/Arlathan/Discord Promos.md

 **Have questions?**
 ☆ Check out our [website](<https://arlathanxchange.neocities.org/>).
 ☆ Join the [Discord](<https://discord.com/invite/F73NDYMeGC>)
-☆ Or contact us with general questions by:
+☆ Or contact us by:
   ⤷ Using [tumblr asks](<https://arlathanxchange.tumblr.com/ask>).
 [Anon is on!]
   ⤷ Emailing :e_mail: arlathanxchange@gmail.com.